gitonomy/gitlib/doc/api/diff.rst

 The File object
 ---------------

-Here is an exhaustive list of the *File* object:
+Here is an exhaustive list of the *File* class methods:

 .. code-block:: php